tueimage/essential-skills/medical-images.md

 ## Installing extra Python packages

 Anaconda comes with the `pip` package manager.
-You can run this from a Terminal window (on Linux or macOS) or a Command Prompt window on Windows, provided you have added the Anaconda distribution to your PATH during installation.
+You can run `pip` from a Terminal window (on Linux or macOS) or a Command Prompt or Cygwin window on Windows, provided you have added the Anaconda distribution to your PATH during installation.
 Alternatively, you can open a prompt or terminal from the Anaconda Navigator by clicking on `Environments` in the left side bar, clicking on the green triangle, and then 'Open Terminal'.

 ![Opening a Terminal window from the Anaconda Navigator](figures/anaconda_install_pip.png)